Jun Matsumoto: Early life

 Matsumoto was born in Toshima, Tokyo, as the youngest child in his family.
+When he was born, the kanji candidate for his name was '純', but his grandmother said '潤' was better.
 He has an older sister whose support of KinKi Kids influenced his decision to join Johnny & Associates in 1996.
 Thinking it might bode good luck, he sent his application to the agency on his elementary school graduation day and received a phone call weeks later from president Johnny Kitagawa himself, inviting him to attend a rehearsal instead of being auditioned.
 Due to this, Matsumoto is frequently referred to as one of the elite within the agency.